House & Apartment

 How much must a tenant pay after receiving a written eviction notice for unpaid rent?

-After serving a written eviction notice for nonpayment, the landlord must take the money if:
+After serving a written eviction notice for nonpayment, the landlord must accept payment if:

 - The tenant pays the full amount due,